ark-network/arkdev.info/docs/learn/concepts.md

 ### Rounds

 One of the jobs of the Ark server is to periodically create round transactions in order for users to settle or refresh their VTXOs whenever they need.
 During these rounds, users with a VTXO in the Ark can request the Server to include their new virtual transactions output.
-The Server then creates a new [shared output](#shared-output) that aggregates all the payments from that round.
+The Server then creates a new [shared output](#shared-output) that aggregates all the off-chain transactions from that round.
 To participate, users sign an off-chain [forfeit transaction](#forfeit-transaction), transferring their input VTXO to the Server.
 In exchange, the Server generates a new shared on-chain UTXO containing the desired output VTXOs and broadcasts the transaction.

 A round transaction typically has two outputs: a _Shared Output_ that commits to a VTXO tree, and a _Connector Output_ that commits to a chain of connectors.